 Introduction

-The Mental Capacity Act is the law developed to protect you if you are under 16 years of age and lack the mental capacity to make your own decisions.
+The Mental Capacity Act is the law developed to protect you if you are over 16 years of age and lack the mental capacity to make your own decisions.

 Best interests decisions